-Circumcision should not be performed if the boy has not voided, or if the penis is abnormal in any way, because the foreskin may be used for any plastic surgical repair that may be needed later.
+Circumcision should not be done if the boy has not urinated or has a bleeding disorder or if the penis is abnormal in any way, because the foreskin may be used for any plastic surgical repair that may be needed later.
 Circumcision must be delayed if, during the pregnancy, the mother had been taking drugs that increase the risk of bleeding, such as anticoagulants or aspirin.
-The doctor waits until all such drugs have been eliminated from the newborn's circulation.
+The doctor waits until all such drugs have been eliminated from the newborn.

 Most newborns have a mild rash sometime during the first week after birth.
 The rash usually appears in areas of the body rubbed by clothing—the arms, legs, and back—and rarely on the face.
 It tends to disappear without treatment.
 Applying lotions or powders, using perfumed soaps, and putting plastic pants over the diapers are likely to make the rash worse, especially in hot weather.
 Dryness and some skin peeling often occur after a few days, especially in the creases at the wrists and ankles.

 Newborns who are otherwise normal may develop a yellow color to their skin (jaundice) after the first day.
-Jaundice occurs because the newborn's immature liver has not fully developed the ability to process waste products.
-However, jaundice that appears before 24 hours of age is of particular concern and may indicate more serious problems (see see Jaundice in Adults).
+Jaundice occurs because the newborn's liver needs to shift from functioning inside the womb to functioning outside the womb.
+However, jaundice that appears before 24 hours of age is of particular concern and may indicate more serious problems (see Jaundice in Newborns).
 If the newborn develops jaundice, the doctors usually do a blood test to measure the level of bilirubin, which is the main pigment in bile.
-If the level of bilirubin is above a certain point, treatment with phototherapy, in which the newborn is placed without clothes under fluorescent bilirubin lights, is begun.
-Rarely, a newborn with jaundice may need to be hospitalized for a day or two to receive phototherapy.
+If the level of bilirubin is above a certain point, treatment with phototherapy, in which the newborn is placed without clothes under bright lights, is begun.
+The lights may be needed for 2 days to a week.

-The first urine produced by a newborn is concentrated and often contains chemicals called urates, which can turn the diaper pink.
+In the first 2 days, urine produced by a newborn is concentrated and often contains chemicals called urates, which can turn the diaper orange or pink.
 If a newborn does not urinate within the first 24 hours of life, the doctor tries to find out why.
-Delay in starting to urinate is more common among boys.
+A delay in starting to urinate is more common among boys.

-The first bowel movement is a sticky greenish black substance (meconium).
+The first bowel movement is a sticky greenish black substance called meconium.
 Every baby should pass meconium within the first 24 hours after birth.
-If a baby does not do so, the doctor may perform tests to determine whether there is a problem.
+If a baby does not do so, the doctor may do tests to determine whether there is a problem.
 Occasionally, for instance, a birth defect may cause a blockage of the intestines.

-Last full review/revision November 2006 by Ruth A. Lawrence, MD
+Last full review/revision December 2014 by Deborah M. Consolini, MD